 Thinly slice the potatoes so that they will cook more quickly and will be cooked through by the time the chicken is done.

-- 1 teaspoon dried herbes de provence (can sub Italian seasoning or dry thyme or 1 Tbsp of fresh chopped herbs such as thyme or tarragon)
+1 teaspoon dried herbes de Provence (can sub Italian seasoning or dry thyme or 1 tablespoon of fresh chopped herbs such as thyme or tarragon)

-- 1 cup sliced, peeled shallots (can sub thinly sliced onion that have soaked in water for 10 min)
+1 cup shallots, peeled, sliced (can sub thinly sliced onion that have soaked in water for 10 minutes)

-- 3 to 4 whole garlic cloves, crushed and peeled
+3 to 4 whole cloves garlic, crushed and peeled

-- Several whole sprigs of fresh tarragon or thyme (optional)
+Several whole sprigs fresh tarragon or thyme, optional

 Preheat oven, salt chicken:

 Preheat oven to 375°F. Sprinkle all sides of chicken thighs with kosher salt and set aside.

 In a small bowl whisk together the red wine vinegar, olive oil, Dijon mustard, herbes de provence, 1/2 teaspoon Kosher salt, 1/2 teaspoon freshly ground black pepper.

 Layer baking dish with potatoes, shallots: